Darey: Early life

-Dare (pronounced Da-Ray) Art Alade was born in Lagos to legendary Nigerian Jazz pioneer Art Alade and Olapeju Alade.Dare is the last of five children of Olapeju to Art Alade,a famous Nigerian highlife/jazz artist in the sixties and seventies.
-Dare, as a child, used to rummage through his father's extensive jazz collection and tag along with him to his concerts.
+Dare (pronounced Da-Ray) Art Alade was born in Lagos, but originally from Odo ogga, Yagba west, Kogi state to Nigerian jazz pioneer Art Alade and Olapeju Alade.
+He is the youngest of five children.
+As a child, he used to rummage through his father's extensive jazz collection and go with him to his concerts.

-Dare honed his skills at an early age, singing with several choirs, including the National Troupe of Nigeria Choir and then the Cathedral Choir.
-From the age 15, he began performing extensively in clubs around Lagos, Ibadan and other cities in Nigeria.
-It was during one of those late night sessions he met an executive at Cool FM, a major Radio station, who appreciated his voice, and his ability to interact with his audience.
-The determined teenager began shuttling between Cool FM and the University of Lagos where he was studying for a degree in Music, and sang with the a cappella group The Chordwebs.
+Darey sang with several choirs, including the National Troupe of Nigeria Choir and the Cathedral Choir.
+From the age 15, he began performing in clubs around Lagos, Ibadan and other cities in Nigeria.
+It was during one of those late night sessions that he met an executive at Cool FM, a Radio station.
+The teenager began shuttling between Cool FM and the University of Lagos, where he was studying for a degree in music, and sang with the a cappella group The Chordwebs.
 During his time at Cool FM, he had the opportunity to acquire the basic knowledge of radio production and marketing.

 Career

-Darey has also worked as a successful radio and TV personality, appearing as a coach, judge and host on several TV shows, including Project Fame West Africa, Nigerian Idol, and The Voice Nigeria.
-He is also a seasoned Master of Ceremonies, voice over artist and philanthropist.
+Darey has also worked as a radio and TV personality, appearing as a coach, judge and host on several TV shows, including Project Fame West Africa, Nigerian Idol, and The Voice Nigeria.
+He is also a master of ceremonies, voiceover artist and philanthropist.

-Darey is the co-founder of Livespot360, a creative agency responsible for some of the most disruptive concerts in Nigeria.
-Under his creative direction, Livespot360 has organised several groundbreaking concerts and festivals in Nigeria, which have featured appearances from African and international superstars alike, including Grammy award winners Kelly Rowland, Ciara, Cardi B and global super influencer and TV personality, Kim Kardashian.
+Darey is the co-founder of Livespot360, a creative agency.
+Under his creative direction, Livespot360 has organised several concerts and festivals in Nigeria, which have featured appearances from African and international superstars alike, including Grammy award winners Kelly Rowland, Ciara, Cardi B and global super influencer and TV personality, Kim Kardashian.

 2004–06: Project Fame

-Darey's big break finally came during the 2004 edition of Project Fame Academy, a well renowned Reality TV show and continent-wide talent hunt and emerged third in the contest.
+Darey came third in the 2004 edition of Project Fame Academy.

 2006–07: From Me 2 U

-After an unfruitful record deal with Sony BMG Africa, his debut album 'From Me 2 U' hit the Nigerian market two years later on Storm Records.
-The album was laced with several hit singles, including 'Fuji' and 'Escalade' which enjoyed massive airplay in the Nigerian and international media.
-The top selling album also included the song, 'Original Naija' which was used as the theme song for the first ever edition of Big Brother Nigeria.
-Darey's album, 'From Me 2 U' won several awards including the Awards for Musical excellence in Nigeria (A.M.E.N) and the 2006 Channel O Music Video Awards for best R&B Video in Africa.
+After a record deal with Sony BMG Africa, his debut album From Me 2 U was launched on Storm Records.
+It included singles such as "Fuji" and "Escalade" which enjoyed airplay in the Nigerian and international media.
+The album also included the song, "Original Naija" which was used as the theme song for the first ever edition of Big Brother Nigeria.
+Darey's album, From Me 2 U won several awards including the Awards for Musical excellence in Nigeria (A.M.E.N) and the 2006 Channel O Music Video Awards for best R&B Video in Africa.

 2008: Project Fame West Africa

-In 2008, Darey spent several months as the host of a music based reality show 'Project Fame West Africa' from where he first hit continental fame in the South Africa edition in 2004.
+In 2008, Darey spent several months as the host of a music based reality show Project Fame West Africa.